Skip to Content

 The major problem with this is that the truth, by definition, cannot change.
 If something was true hundreds of years ago, then it must also be true today, or it never was the truth to begin with.

 In my opinion, it's also very suspicious that these changes never involve something unimportant.
-Nobody is debating about how many cubits tall Goliath was, what sort of fruit grew on the tree Jesus cursed, which side the disciple's boat the fish were on, or how much the window's two coins were worth.
+Nobody is debating about how many cubits tall Goliath was, what sort of fruit grew on the tree Jesus cursed, which side the disciple's boat the fish were on, or the actual dollar value that window's two coins were worth.
 Instead, these corrections always contradict some established doctrine or claim that something was never really a sin at all.
-It's almost like someone wants to change the rules rather than change their behavior.

 Do you make excuses for your behavior?